nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 > `componentDidMount()` is invoked immediately after a component is mounted.
 Initialization that requires DOM nodes should go here. _If you need to load data from a remote endpoint, this is a good place to instantiate the network request._

-The `componentDidMount()` lifecysle hook runs after the component output has been rendered to the DOM, so if your component needs API data, this is the place to do it.
+The `componentDidMount()` lifecycle hook runs after the component output has been rendered to the DOM, so if your component needs API data, this is the place to do it.

 ## Component LifeCycle